Spica-Vir/Spica-Vir.github.io/_posts/2022-01-14-ARCHER2 & Useage.md

 A good example for the job submission file is provided in [this webpage](https://docs.archer2.ac.uk/other-software/crystal/#running-parallel-crystal-jobs).
 It is pasted here for reference, with the modification suggested in the same page.

 Note:
-1. Since `MPPcrystal` is specified, in the SCF block of .d12 file, `MPP` command should be specified to activate the massive parallelization mode.
-Otherwise, substitute `MPPcrystal` with `Pcrystal`.
-For the comparison between `MPPcrystal` and `Pcrystal`, please see: <http://tutorials.crystalsolutions.eu/tutorial.html?td=tuto_HPC&tf=tuto_hpc#pvsmpp>
+1. To launch different calculations, substitute the `MPPcrystal` keyword in the script below with corresponding keywords:
+    * `MPPcrystal` crystal (.d12) calculation in the massive parallel edition
+    * `Pcrystal` crystal (.d12) calculation in a simple parallel edition
+    * `Pproperties` parallel properties (.d3) calculation
 2. Should be careful with the proper number of cores when `MPPcrystal` is activated.
 It follows the equation below:

 $$ n_{procs} \geq n_{tasks} = n_{r} + n_{c} \times WEIGHT $$

 $n_{r}$ and $n_{c}$ are the number of k points with real or complex Fock matrices. $WEIGHT$ is the overloading of the diagonalization of the complex matrices.
 Its typical value is 1.5 ~ 2.5. **(?)**